 On January 17, 2003, we adopted the Share Option Plan 2003, or the 2003 Plan, pursuant to which the Compensation Committee of the Board may grant options to employees of the Company or its subsidiaries for the purchase of ordinary shares.
-Each option will be either an incentive stock option, or ISO, described in Section 422 of the Code or an employee stock option, or NSO, not described in Section 422 or 423 of the Code.
+Each option will be either an incentive stock option, or ISO, described in Section 422 or 423 of the Code.
 Each grant of an option under the 2003 Plan will be evidenced by a Stock Option Agreement between the optionee and the Company.
 The exercise price will be specified in each Stock Option Agreement, however option prices for an ISO will not be less than 100% of the fair market value of an ordinary share on the date the option is granted.